DesignInTheBlack/Elevate/README.md

 ```

 The maps folder contains the property-attribute mappings for the framework, including:
-propertyAttributeMap.js as well as feature specific syntax maps.
+propertyAttributeMap.js as well as CSS feature specific syntax maps.

 The token import statements and the maps are imported in the utility.ts and can be expanded upon as needed.